 Marijuana has always been in my life.
 It was a culture first made familiar by the kids we once called popular in the 8th grade.
-They would sneak away to the forest at lunch while the rest of us with revel in dismay at their interest for the devil’s lettuce.
+They would sneak away to the forest at lunch while the rest of us would revel in dismay at their interest for the devil’s lettuce.

-Later, I truly got a feel for what marijuana was as I got older.
+Later, I truly got a feel for what weed was as I got older.
 Soon after, I finally worked up the courage to try it.
 The first time was fine.
 4/20 of grade 9.
 It was a mix up of laughs, paranoid forest adventures, and being matched up with a guy I had no interest in.
 The second and only other time I can really remember was the 10th grade.
 I had been so paranoid both times.
 But this second time was quite alarming.
 I woke up the very next day still feeling high, and, to this day, I’m not sure I’ve gotten completely over it.
 When I stare at people for too long, I still get this distorted “I am in a video game” feeling.
 After never wanting to experience this deeper, I made certain to stay away from weed (but maintaining respect for the friends that did).

 Until, this past summer, where I felt this deep pull to revisit Mother Mary.
 It was decided.
 I chose to do it with a couple roommates, whom I trust so dearly.
 I took a couple tokes.
 Then, about an hour later, took a few more deep hits before entering this movie theatre.

 My body started to feel really heavy.
 My head felt the onset of a migraine.
 And what felt like an opportunity to explore something different, was everything I feared the most coming to life.

 We stood in this theatre together.
 A conversation with my roommate slowly swerved itself into a morbid fantasy.
 He turned into an exact replica of himself in miniature finger puppet form brought right up to my eye.